emoose/emoose/README.md

 #### Xbox

-Been console modding ever since I first modded my OG Xbox:
+Been console modding ever since messing around with my OG Xbox:

 - [xvdtool](https://github.com/emoose/xvdtool) - for manipulating the XVD images used by Xbox One
 - [Xb2XInput](https://github.com/emoose/Xb2XInput) - adds support for Xbox OG controllers to Windows